jonretting/geforce-driver-check/README.md

 - Script will search your Program Files (x86/x64) for 7-Zip (7z.exe) will prompt for optional creation of symlink'
 - You can check and see if a new version is available with "-C" won't download new driver, won't install
 - Extracts new display driver by default to /cygdrive/c/NVIDIA/GDC-"driver-ver"
+- The -r option will enable Nvidia driver installer to prompy user to reboot if needed (untested)

 DEPENDENCIES:
 -------------